krischer/LASIF/doc/tutorial/10_generating_input_files.rst

 directly be used to run Salvus simulations.
 For the first couple of runs it is likely a good idea to check these files by hand in order to verify your setup.

-It is no hassle to run the command twice if you only have two events, for more events, just run

 Source Time Functions
 ^^^^^^^^^^^^^^^^^^^^^